-General Pension Consultant Program Responsible Party Responsibility Total Fund General Pension Consultant Provide independent review, analysis, and recommendations regarding the development and revision of policies to ensure overall consistency, use of best practices, a system-wide approach, and implementation of CalPERS policies.
-Provide independent perspective and counsel to the Committee, to include routine communication with the Investment Office staff and periodic review of processes and procedures.
-Benchmarks Pension 4.
-Review and re performance of the Total Fund and Programs relative to the policy.
+Ref # Program Responsibility 1.
+Total FundProvide independent review, analysis, and recommendations regarding the development and revision of policies to ensure overall consistency, use of best practices, a system-wide approach, and implementation of CalPERS policies.Dravida independent perspective and ecurcal to the Committee, to include 2.
+Total Fund Provide independent perspective and counsel to the Committee, to include routine communication with the Investment Office staff and periodic review of processes and procedures.
+3. Benchmarks Monitor and evaluate the appropriate use of benchmarks related to performance of the Total Fund and Programs relative to the policy.
+4. Benchmarks Review and recommend approval of all requests for benchmark replacements and modifications.
+For benchmark changes and material construction rule changes that require Committee approval, review and make a recommendation regarding approval.
+For benchmark construction rule changes that are not material, review and approve all requests.